anira-project/anira/README.md

 // audio_data now contains the processed audio samples
 ```

-## Install
+## Installation

-### CMake

-anira can be easily integrated into your CMake project.
-Either add anira as a submodule or download the pre-built binaries from the [releases page](https://github.com/anira-project/anira/releases/latest).
+Anira can be easily integrated into your CMake project.
+You can either add anira as a submodule, download the pre-built binaries from the [releases page](https://github.com/anira-project/anira/releases/latest), or build from source.

-#### Add as a git submodule
+### Option 1: Add as Git Submodule (Recommended)

 ```bash
 # Add anira repo as a submodule
 git submodule add https://github.com/anira-project/anira.git modules/anira
 ```

-In your CMakeLists.txt, add anira as a subdirectory and link your target to the anira library:
+In your `CMakeLists.txt`:

 ```cmake
 # Setup your project and target